Lincoln-Madaraka/staffile/README.md

 password
 ````
 ## About Me

-A Junior Backend Developer with 1+ year of experience in web development, my expertise lies in
+Hire Me Please!!
-PHP Laravel.
+I am a Fullstack Developer with 1+ year of experience in fullstack web and app development, my expertise lies in NextJs, Django Flask and PHP Laravel.
 Strong foundation in creating efficient and scalable web solutions.
-Skills include
+Skills include Python
 Laravel, PHP, TailwindCSS, and Livewire.
 Enjoy working with MySQL databases and REST APIs.
 Dedication to producing clean, well-documented code and sharing knowledge with others is
 essential.
 Committed to continuous learning and improvement to grow as a developer.